fence-io/website/content/articles/networking/linux-network-namespace/index.md

 # Requirements

-For this article, you'll require a Linux host system equipped with the following utilities: nsenter, ping, and tcpdump.
+For this article, you'll require a Linux host system equipped with the following tools: `nsenter`, `ping`, and `tcpdump`.

 # Dive Into The Foundations of Container Networking